21373 customer reviews

 Casas De Bucalemu

 Casas de Bucalemu is a small family-owned Chilean winery.
-Although it was founded in 2008, its roots run much deeper: the first vines on the land were planted in 1631, and the estate still boasts vines that are over a century old within its grounds.
+Although it was founded in 2008, its roots run much deeper: the first vines on the land were planted in 1631, and the estate still has vines that are over a century old on its grounds.

-The Bucalemu estate was one of the largest encomiendas in Chile during the colonial period, and later belonged to the Jesuits until their expulsion from Chile in 1778.
+The Bucalemu estate was one of Chile’s largest encomiendas during the colonial period and later belonged to the Jesuits until their expulsion from Chile in 1778.
 It has been owned by the same family for over two centuries now!

-Since horses are an integral part of Chilean culture and the history of the hacienda, the Casas de Bucalemu estate naturally features a racehorse breeding program and a rodeo arena.
+Since horses are an integral part of Chilean culture and the hacienda’s history, the Casas de Bucalemu estate naturally features a racehorse breeding program and a rodeo arena.

 The soils are oceanic, composed of fossils and rocks that provide unique nutrients and minerals.
-A top layer of clay and stones from the Andes Mountains completes the picture.
-This rich terroir gives the wines a splendid and distinctive mineral character.
+A topsoil layer of clay and stones from the Andes Mountains rounds out the terroir.
+This rich terroir imparts a splendid and distinctive mineral character to the wines.

-Cement eggs and oak casks are used in a meticulous winemaking process where intervention in the wine is kept to a minimum.
+Cement eggs and oak casks are used in a meticulous winemaking process that minimizes intervention.

-- Salinas (referring to the Bucalemu salt flats , which during the colonial era were the sole source of salt for the city of Santiago and its surroundings)
+- Salinas (named after the Bucalemu salt flats , which during the colonial era were the sole source of salt for the city of Santiago and its surroundings)

-- Fosiles (referring to the rich maritime soils where the vines grow)
+- Fosiles (named after the rich maritime soils where the vines grow)

 For more information, visit the website at Casas De Bucalemu